LiebingMaximilian/chessRecorder/README.md

-Explanation of the other config params: aspectRatioMin and aspectRationMax: is the minimal and maximal allowed ration of a detected box.
+Explanation of the other config params:

+  - aspectRatioMin and aspectRationMax: is the minimal and maximal allowed ration of a detected box.
 Usually pieces should get detected quite "squarish", so this can potentially sort out false positives
-  confidence: is the minimal confidence the object detection needs to recognize a piece. leave this very low.
+  - confidence: is the minimal confidence the object detection needs to recognize a piece. leave this very low.
 If a piece is not detected you can try to lower this value
+  - neededOverlap: the overlapPercentage a piece needs to have with a square, to be standing on that square. lower this for very small pieces, make it higher for very big pieces.
+But in generall keep it very low